prometheus/node_exporter/README.md

 ### Feature Flags

-Feature flags are used to enable or disable specific features.
-They can be set using the `--feature.gates` flag (`key1=true,key2=false,...`).
-The following feature flags are available:
+The `node_exporter` supports feature flags to enable or disable experimental features.
+These can be found in [./featuregate/feature-gates.md](./featuregate/feature-gates.md).
-* `ConsistentZFSLinuxMetricNames` (default: `false`): Use consistent metric names for ZFS metrics on Linux (same as BSD).

 ## Development building and running